ahilgenkamp/SalesforceEinsteinAnalytics/README.md

 ```

-Running a SAQL Query.
+Running a SAQL query is simple and allows you to play with data that lives in Einstein Analytics.
-For details on running SAQL querys you can find the documentation on the [salesforce developer site.](https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_saql.meta/bi_dev_guide_saql/)
+For details on running SAQL queries you can find the documentation on the [salesforce developer site.](https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_saql.meta/bi_dev_guide_saql/)
 ```python
 saql = '''
 q = load "DatasetAPIName";